Welcome to today's edition of the Rush 24-7 podcast.

 I know a lot of them.

-They're not they're not starving to death.
+They're not starving to death, they're not.

-They're not they're not behind and beaten.
+They're not behind and beaten.

 No, I'm not saying that.

-I'm saying we shouldn't make violent movies about people who this isn't helping the world get better.
+I'm saying we should make violent movies about people who.

-The the world can only get better if we care about each other and understand each other, not if we try and hurt each other.
+The world can only get better if we care about each other and understand each other, not if we try and hurt each other.

-First issue first issue of Captain America in number one, uh I think the the first issue in which Captain America appeared during the Second World War, and actually this was before America entered the Second World War.
+First issue, first issue of Captain America in number one, I think the first issue in which Captain America appeared during the Second World War and actually this was before America entered the Second World War I think it was 1940 it showed him slugging Hitler.

-Hitler, you remember that he was the Kim Jong-un of of the Third Reich.
+He was the Kim Jong-un of the Third Reich.

 He was a foreign head of state.

-Yeah, I don't think I think it's ugly to do violence to anybody, even if the person's unhappy.
+I think it's ugly to do violence to anybody, even if the person's unhappy.

 Wait a minute.

-So you don't believe I'm a realist.
+So you don't believe I'm a realist?

-No, wait a minute.
+And no, wait a minute.

-No, you're re your realism is unreal.
+Your realism is unreal.

-So okay, let's say let's extend that further.
+So okay, let's say, let's extend that further.

 It's wrong to do violence to anybody.

-Do you think the Australian police were right to put a bullet in this guy in the Sydney coffee shop an hour ago?
+Do you think the Australian police were right to put a bullet in this guy in the Sydney coffee shop an hour ago.

-You're gonna put a flower in his gun?
+You're gonna put a flower in his gun.

 What are you gonna do?